TLeonardUK/TLeonardUK.github.io/_posts/2022-06-09-reverse-engineering-dark-souls-3-networking-part-4.md

 The two most commonly used protocols are known as [TCP (Transmission Control Protocol)](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) and [UDP (User Datagram Protocol)](https://en.wikipedia.org/wiki/User_Datagram_Protocol).
 Each have their positives and negatives.

 TCP is stream-orientated protocol.
 By that we mean that at the application layer each side of the connection just seems a continual stream of bytes sent from the other side, there is no segmentation into "packets".
 In additional to that, TCP is also reliable and ordered.
-Meaning that each byte of data sent will be reliably delivered to the other end of the connection, and will be recieved in the same order it is sent.
+Meaning that each byte of data sent will be reliably delivered to the other end of the connection, and will be received in the same order it is sent.

 UDP is the polar opposite of TCP.
 UDP is stateless, meaning that no connection or stream exists concept on the application layer.
-Instead the application will just recieve any packets (known as datagrams in UDP terminology) that are recieved by the host for the UDP port the application is listening on.
-All sends and recieves occur as individual packets, these packets have a maximum size dictated by the minimum MTU (Maximum Transmission Unit) setting on the network devices between the sender and the reciever, typically around 1024 bytes, data sent beyond this size may be fragmented during transmission.
+Instead the application will just receive any packets (known as datagrams in UDP terminology) that are received by the host for the UDP port the application is listening on.
+All sends and receives occur as individual packets, these packets have a maximum size dictated by the minimum MTU (Maximum Transmission Unit) setting on the network devices between the sender and the receiver, typically around 1024 bytes, data sent beyond this size may be fragmented during transmission.
 Importantly UDP is unordered and unreliable - Meaning packets are not guaranteed to get to their destination, and if they do, they are not guaranteed to come in the same order they were sent.

 [![UDP VS TCP](/assets/images/posts/ds3os_4/udp_vs_tcp.jpg)](/assets/images/posts/ds3os_4/udp_vs_tcp.jpg)

 <sup>Source unknown, this meme has been going around for years.</sup>

 You might ask why would a game server choose to use UDP rather than TCP?
-It seems that TCP would be the prefered choice right?
+It seems that TCP would be the preferred choice right?
 Well that's not always the case, especially in video games.
 TCP excels for things like sending a web-page to a web-browser, something where reliability and ordering is important.
 However with this functionality comes a lot of additional overhead to manage the stream, along with complex algorithms for flow and congestion control, which may result in high latency or sluggish transmissions.

 Video games on the other hand, generally don't need the guarantees that TCP provides.
-For example if a game server is sending the positions of other players/enemies/etc to a client every frame, with TCP if one of those updates was lost, the recipient's game would not recieve any data until retransmission occurs, which can take several hundred millisecond - dozens of frames.
-By the time the recipient actually recieves that retransmission the data isn't relevant anymore.
+For example if a game server is sending the positions of other players/enemies/etc to a client every frame, with TCP if one of those updates was lost, the recipient's game would not receive any data until retransmission occurs, which can take several hundred millisecond - dozens of frames.
+By the time the recipient actually receives that retransmission the data isn't relevant anymore.

 Using UDP in this situation allows us ignore the dropped update packet and just carry on when we get the next update.
 We might get some questionable position extrapolation, or rubber banding, but at least we can continue without waiting dozens of frames.